juanpc2018/Matrox-MXO2-MAX/README.md

 better than elgato Turbo h.264 HD usb.

 problem is driver support:
-Matrox does Not want to realease Developer SDK to create linux drivers or fix bugs.
+Matrox does Not want to realease Developer SDK to create linux drivers or fix bugs or update drivers.

 in OSX:
 there are 2 drivers,